lukas-abegg/dynamic_rtmp_streaming_nginx/README.md

 documented in the MongoDB.

-## What files are included in this Repository
+## Which files are included in this Repository
 * Term Paper - Dynamic Streaming  via nginx.pdf
  * Full installation guide including all instruction how to build and test this streaming solution
 * Presentation - Dynamic Streaming via nginx.pptx